 Its price is remarkably lower than that of the S20 at launch, with Samsung trimming a few specs, including reducing the maximum display resolution and dropping microSD support, in order to make this possible.

-The Galaxy S20 5G price started at $999 / £899 / AU$1,499, so the new phone was quite a bit cheaper at launch, even without price drops.
-If you want the very top-end specs, you’ll be looking for the Galaxy S21 Ultra, which sports perks like a QHD+ display and expandable storage, but which comes with a much higher price tag.
+The Galaxy S20 5G price started at $999 / £899 / AU$1,499, so the newer phone was quite a bit cheaper at launch, even without price drops.
+If you want the very top-end of the line, you’ll be looking for the Galaxy S21 Ultra, which sports perks like a QHD+ display and expandable storage, but which comes with a much higher price tag - or for the top Samsung phone there's the even more expensive Galaxy S22 Ultra.

-It’s also worth noting that all of Samsung’s S21 phones are 5G-compatible in 2021, so you won’t be able to buy a 4G-only variant.
+It’s also worth noting that all of Samsung’s S21 phones are 5G-compatible, so you won’t be able to buy a 4G-only variant.
 Instead, Samsung had made its 5G-compatible smartphones more competitively priced, so you’ll be getting a future-proofed option even if you don’t intend to use next-gen connectivity in the near future.

 Looking for a slightly higher spec Samsung Galaxy S21 handset?
 The Samsung Galaxy S21 Plus starts at $999 / £949 / AU$1,549 with the Galaxy S21 Ultra taking the honor of the series' most expensive phone at $1,199 / £1,149 / AU$1,849.

-Those again are launch prices though - shop around and you're likely to find any of these phones for less than that (though still expect to pay more than for the standard Galaxy S21).
+Those again are launch prices though - shop around and you're likely to find any of these phones for less than that, and price could drop even lower on Amazon Prime Day (July 12 and 13).

 - These are the best Samsung Galaxy S21 deals right now